 By Haji Zeynalabdin Tagiyev’s insistence William Lindley again invited to Baku and expedition started the work.
 Lindley presented projects about transferring water from Shollar (187 km distance from Baku), from Kur River (110 km distance from Baku), and from Samur River (200 km distance from Baku) to Absheron peninsula.
 Lindley who preferred “Underground water” version chose Shollar from technical, sanitary and financial point of view.

-After discussions City Duma accepted the “Underground water” version and in 1903 the construction of Shollar-Baku water pipeline started.
+After discussions City Duma accepted the “Underground water” version and in 1911 the construction of Shollar-Baku water pipeline started.
 The construction of pipeline and drilling of wells were carried out in parallel.
 Despite of it, construction carried out very slowly, even there were pauses at certain times.
-After 14 years in 1917 water was delivered to Baku population by Shollar pipeline.
+After 14 years in March,1917 water was delivered to Baku population by Shollar pipeline.
 In 1930s when technical work carried out in artesian wells the productivity of the source was increased up to several times.

 5 years Plans of USSR and the development of national economy increased demands for drinkable water in Absheron peninsula and building of a new water pipeline was necessary.
 This issue was discussed widely in 1930s and Azerbaijan SSR administration among several offered version approved the construction of a new pipeline from Khachmaz which is located 170 km north from Baku.
 So, in 1934 the construction of the 2nd Baku Water Pipeline was started.
 Dealing with Great Patriotic War there were pauses in construction of the pipeline.
 Finally in 1958 the pipeline was put into use.